OpenSTREAM-solvers/openstream/_sources/Guides/theory/TwoFluid_Model_Theory.rst.txt

 The two-fluid  model serves several key roles within OpenSTREAM:

-- Full separate phase treatment: Liquid and vapor are modeled as distinct continua, each with its own set of governing equations.
+- **Full separate phase treatment**: Liquid and vapor are modeled as distinct continua, each with its own set of governing equations.
-- Non-equilibrium dynamics: Captures both thermal and hydrodynamic non-equilibrium, essential for accurate transient and boiling flow simulations.
+- **Non-equilibrium dynamics**: Captures both thermal and hydrodynamic non-equilibrium, essential for accurate transient and boiling flow simulations.
-- Industry relevance: Commonly used in reactor system codes to simulate phenomena such as evaporation, condensation, and phase separation.
+- **Industry relevance**: Commonly used in reactor system codes to simulate phenomena such as evaporation, condensation, and phase separation.

 By explicitly modeling both liquid and vapor phases, the two-fluid approach preserves critical non-equilibrium dynamics while offering a flexible foundation for detailed model development and advanced thermal-hydraulic analysis.

 An overview of the two-fluid model implemented in OpenSTREAM is provided below.
-A more detailed derivation and theoretical background can be found in :cite:t:LeCorre2025OpenSTREAM and :cite:t:Walter2024.
+A more detailed derivation and theoretical background can be found in :cite:t:`LeCorre2025OpenSTREAM` and :cite:t:`Walter2024`.

 Governing equations
 -------------------